chyiiiiiiiiiiii/honey_test_example_app/README.md

 <img src="./demo/demo_2.png" />
 <img src="./demo/demo_3.png" />

-## Weakness
-- Common operations do not have enough keywords for testing, like scrolling.

 ## Contribute
 - You can star and share with other developers if you feel good and learn something from this repository.
 - If you have some ideas, please discuss them with me or commit PR.